Granulate/gmaestro-eks-blueprints-addon/README.md

 kube-system   kube-proxy-js5pn                     1/1     Running   0          16m
 ```

-Note that the agent is created in provided namespace (defaults to `default`).
+After a few seconds, you will gain full visibility into your K8s cluster objects.

-Once deployed, it allows us to give you resource recommandations to optimize your cluster.
+First rightsizing recommendations may take up to 5 minutes to load.

-## `GmaestroAddOn` Required (props)
+## `gMaestroAddOn` Required (props)
 you may get the following parameters after [signup to Gmaestro](https://app.granulate.io/gMaestroSignup) and generate config file from the Deploy page

 #### `namespace: string` (optional)

-The namespace where Gmaestro will be installed.
-Defaults to `default`.
+The namespace where gMaestro will be installed. `default` namespace is used as dafault.

 #### `b64ClientId: string`